-This standard is about enabling learners to recognise situations where service users may be at risk, supporting them in raising any concerns, and ensuring action is taken in response to those concerns.
+This standard is about helping learners to recognise situations where service users may be at risk, supporting them in raising any concerns and making sure action is taken in response to those concerns.

 Learners may encounter situations which cause concern during practice-based learning or in other ways during the programme.
 There must be a process or processes which cover all parts of the programme.

-This is in part about making sure that learners understand their responsibilities with regard to raising concerns when they believe the safety or wellbeing of service users is at risk.
-We have produced 'Guidance on conduct and ethics for students' to assist learners in understanding our expectations of their behaviour while on an approved programme, and to prepare them to meet the standards of conduct, performance and ethics once registered.
-This guidance includes an expectation that learners report their concerns about the safety or wellbeing of service users by speaking to an appropriate member of staff, such as an educator.
+This is partly about making sure that learners understand their responsibilities regarding raising concerns when they believe the safety or wellbeing of service users is at risk.
+We have produced Guidance on conduct and ethics for students to help learners understand the behaviour we expect from them while they are on an approved programme, and to prepare them to meet the standards of conduct, performance and ethics once they are registered.
+This guidance includes an expectation that learners report any concerns they have about the safety or wellbeing of service users by speaking to an appropriate member of staff, such as an educator.

 You must also support learners to raise concerns.
-You should ensure that learners know how and whom to address their concerns to; and how these will be considered and acted upon.
+You should make sure that learners know who to report their concerns to, and how, and how these concerns will be considered and acted on.